rbwatson/to-do-service-au24/docs/api/users-get-all-users.md

 ---
-layout: page
+layout: default
+parent: user resource
+nav_order: 1
 ---

 # Get all users

-Returns an array of [`user`](user) objects that contains all users that have registered with the service.
+Returns an array of [`user`](user.md) objects that contains all users that have registered with the service.

 ## URL